⚑ Exercise 4: Compiler Inlining Parameters - Tuning for Binary Size Control

 const (

-inlineParamCallCost = 17 // Reduced cost when calling a parameter
+inlineParamCallCost = 17 // calling a parameter costs less

-inlineExtraThrowCost = 80 // High cost discourages inlining runtime.throw
+inlineExtraThrowCost = inlineMaxBudget // inlining runtime.throw does not help

-inlineBigFunctionMaxCost = 20 // Max inline cost into "big" functions
+inlineBigFunctionMaxCost = 20 // Max cost when inlining into a "big" function

 )